-This Guide applies to all licence applications to become a credit institution within the meaning of the Capital Requirements Regulation (CRR)1, including, but not limited to, initial authorisations for credit institutions, applications from fintech companies, authorisations in the context of mergers or acquisitions, bridge bank applications and licence extensions.
-One of the Guide's primary objectives is to promote awareness and enhance the transparency of the assessment criteria and processes for the establishment of a credit institution within the SSM.
+This Guide applies to all licence applications to become a credit institution within the meaning of the Capital Requirements Regulation (CRR), including, but not limited to, initial authorisations for credit institutions, applications from fintech companies, authorisations in the context of mergers or acquisitions, bridge bank applications and licence extensions.
+One of the Guide's primary objectives is to promote awareness and enhance the transparency of the assessment criteria and processes for the establishment of a credit institution within the SSM, without being exhaustive.

 The policies, practices and processes set out here may have to be adapted over time.
-This Guide does not have a legally binding nature and consists of a practical tool to support applicants and all entities involved in the process of authorisation to ensure a smooth and effective procedure and assessment.
-The Guide will be updated regularly to reflect new developments and experience gained in practice.2
+Rather than being legally binding, the Guide is intended as a practical tool that will be updated regularly to reflect new developments and experience gained in practice.

-This Guide uses terminology used in the CRR, the Capital Requirements Directive (CRD IV)3 and European Banking Authority (EBA) technical standards related to licensing.
+This Guide uses, to the extent possible, terminology used in the Capital Requirements Directive (CRD IV) and the European Banking Authority (EBA) technical standards related to licensing.

-1 Regulation (EU) No 575/2013 of the European Parliament and of the Council, of 26 June 2013 on prudential requirements for credit institutions and investment firms and amending Regulation (EU) No 648/2012 (OJ L 176, 27.6.2013, p.
+Regulation (EU) No 575/2013 of the European Parliament and of the Council, of 26 June 2013 on prudential requirements for credit institutions and investment firms and amending Regulation (EU) No 648/2012 (OJ L 176, 27.6.2013, p.
 1)

-2 In particular two topics, namely assessment of capital (Section 5.1) and assessment of programme of operations (Section 5.2), are still under development; they will be consulted on separately at a later stage.
+In particular two topics, namely assessment of capital (5.1) and assessment of programme of operations (5.2), are still under development; they will be consulted on separately at a later stage.

-3 Directive 2013/36/EU of the European Parliament and of the Council of 26 June 2013 on access to the activity of credit institutions and the prudential supervision of credit institutions and investment firms, amending Directive 2002/87/EC and repealing Directives 2006/48/EC and 2006/49/EC (OJ L 176, 27.6.2013, p.
+Directive 2013/36/EU of the European Parliament and of the Council of 26 June 2013 on access to the activity of credit institutions and the prudential supervision of credit institutions and investment firms, amending Directive 2002/87/EC and repealing Directives 2006/48/EC and 2006/49/EC (OJ L 176, 27.6.2013, p.
 338).